Rairye/fz-word-finder/README.md

     1. Replacement of an alphanumeric character with a punctuation mark
     2. Insertion of arbitrary whitespace characters/punctuation marks
     3. Replacement of a character with a similar-looking one
-4. Search for only full-word matches, or both full-word and substring matches
+4. Search for only whole-word matches, or both whole-word and substring matches

 ## Search Methods

 This package supports two types of search methods:
-1.	find_matches() -> This method finds both full-word and substring matches and returns them as a result
+1.	find_matches() -> This method finds both whole-word and substring matches and returns them as a result
 2.	get_word_indices() -> This method returns the indices of all occurrences of words.
-By default, only full-word matches are returned, but both full-word and substring matches can be obtained if needed
+By default, only whole-word matches are returned, but both whole-word and substring matches can be obtained if needed

 ## Wiki